Steinheausser/PythonStandbyProject/README.md

 - Excel or Libreoffice to see the final output in a neat format.

-- You will need openpyxl to let the code output to the excel sheet.
-You can install it with "pip install openpyxl".
-Alternatively, you can remove that part of the code and let it output to a random txt file.
+- Openpyxl for excel integration.
+Install it with "pip install openpyxl".
+[Necessary for the code, but you can delete the excel components of the code and just let it output to the log file.]

 Purported Features! (at least according to visual checks on the results and AI)